-Maintenance issues can be reported directly to Facilities.
+Maintenance issues can be reported directly to Facilities or to the Office of Public Safety.
 Security surveys are used to obtain information and input on such issues as landscaping, door and window locks, alarms, lighting, and communications.
-Cameras are located in parking lots as well as a number of other locations across.
+Cameras are located in some parking lots as well as a number of other locations across campus.
 CCTV video is retained for up to 30-days.